Mad About Berries

 The best way to plant a marigold is as if it were a fence bordering your watermelon crop and keeping the nasty bugs out; don’t plant them right on top of or in the same pot as your watermelon plant.

-Not only that, but bush beans help in affixing atmospheric nitrogen into the watermelon plant’s soil.
+Not only that but bush beans and peas help in affixing atmospheric nitrogen into the watermelon plant’s soil.
 Get ready for a wonderful surprise: your watermelon plant can be fertilized naturally with bush beans as its companion!

 Nasturtium is an absolutely gorgeous flower!
 It is not only fabulously easy to cultivate in a garden but smells peppery and delightful.
 It is important not to plant nasturtiums with watermelon directly but a little further away from the crop.